jcouv/jcouv.github.io/_posts/2017-03-11-valuetuple-availability.md

 | Mono | Cycle 10 |
 | .Net Standard | `ValueTuple` types will be standardized on in some version (TBD) following .Net Standard 2.0.
 I will update as details are figured out. |

-For older frameworks, the ValueTuple package should help fill the gap.
+For older frameworks, the ValueTuple package should help fill the gap, including targets for `netstandard1.0` and `portable-net40+sl4+win8+wp8` (for Portable Class Libraries).
 I will keep the package updated as the migration into core libraries progresses, to provide as smooth and transparent an experience as possible.

 This picture is further complicated as the `ValueTuple` types receive some minor updates (such as binary serializability).
 Such improvements will not be available to users of the ValueTuple package; they will only be implemented in frameworks themselves.